-Separately from the agreements that we have with clients, we have agreements with Internet search companies, third-party publishers and strategic partners to generate potential marketing results for our clients.
+Separately from the agreements that we have with clients, we have agreements with Internet search companies, third-party publishers and strategic partners that we engage with to generate targeted marketing results for our clients.
 We receive a fee from our clients and separately pay a fee to the Internet search companies, third-party publishers and strategic partners.
 We are the principal in the transaction.
 As a result, the fees paid by our clients are recognized as revenue and the fees paid to our Internet search companies, third-party publishers and strategic partners are included in cost of revenue.